collamaf/anaBIB/README.md

 - To analyse BIB:
 ```
-python anaBib.py
+python anaBib.py --runName "MyRun" --fileList File1 File2 --labelList Label1 Label2
 ```

-This program looks for both 1.5 and 3TeV Monte Carlo results in `DigFiles/Part1.5TeV.dump` and `DigFiles/Part3TeV.dump` respectively.
+The program reads the files (1 or more), and creates several `.png ` files of relevant plots (comparing variables per particle and/or per run).
 Png files of the plots are produced in the same folder.